mbiacharetyron/hcab-admin-v3/docs/GITLAB_CI_DEPLOYMENT.md

 2. **Deploy Stage**:
    - Connects to your server via SSH
-   - Copies deployment files
-   - Creates environment file on server
-   - Deploys using Docker Compose
+   - Stops and removes existing container
+   - Pulls new image from GitLab Container Registry
-   - Starts the application
+   - Starts new container with proper configuration

 ### **Manual Deployment**
 You can also trigger deployment manually: